A mini hot spell is hitting the coast this week

 and on Freeview 262 or Freely 565

-The Met Office said high pressure will continue today (Tuesday, April 29) and tomorrow (Wednesday), with temperatures in the 20s, hitting a weekly high on Thursday.
+The Met Office said temperatures will hit a weekly high today (Thursday, May1).
 The Hastings high is forecast to be 26 °C, Bexhill 25°C.

 The Met Office said the highest recorded April temperature was in 1949 when Camden Square in London recorded 29.4°C on April 16.
 The highest May temperature recorded was 32.8°C on May 22, 1922, also in Camden Square, London.